FelipeGuerra5/logseq/pages/webideas.md

 		  logseq.order-list-type:: number
 		- Have a feedback on if the amount of tasks for the day, week . . . will be bigger or smaller then the blocks of the given categories logseq.order-list-type:: number
+		- Click and drag tasks from the tasks panel to the block area logseq.order-list-type:: number
+		- click and drag tasks in the calendar. logseq.order-list-type:: number
 		- logseq.order-list-type:: number
 		- logseq.order-list-type:: number